2 killed in London stabbings; police fatally shoot suspect

 “They are the best of us,” Khan said.

-The prime minister also praised the bystanders, and said anyone who was involved in the attack “will be hunted down and will be brought to justice.”

-Cars and buses on the busy bridge were at a standstill after the shooting, with a white truck stopped diagonally across the lanes.
+Cars and buses on the busy bridge stood abandoned after the shooting, with a white truck stopped diagonally across the lanes.
 Video footage showed police pointing guns at the truck before moving to check its container.

 London Bridge station, one of the city’s busiest rail hubs, was closed for several hours after the attack.

-Scores of police, some armed with submachine guns, flooded the area, ushering office workers and tourists out of the area, which is packed with office buildings, banks, restaurants and bars.
+Scores of police, some armed with submachine guns, ushered office workers and tourists out of the area packed with office buildings, banks, restaurants and bars.
 Staff in nearby office blocks were told to stay inside.

 As police cleared the streets, staff in shops and restaurants ushered customers into storerooms and basements.
-Some had been through similar traumatic events: In June 2017, eight people died in a van and knife attack in the same area.

-In that attack, three assailants inspired by the Islamic State group ran down people on the bridge, killing two, before stabbing several people to death in nearby Borough Market.
+Some had been through similar traumatic events in June 2017, when eight people died in the van and knife attack launched by three people inspired by the Islamic State group.
+The attackers ran down people on the bridge, killing two, before fatally stabbing several people in nearby Borough Market.

 Political leaders expressed shock and sorrow at Friday’s attack.